Opera Soprano and Co-Founder, Sing for Hope

 Monica Yunus has received a host of honors, including a 21st Century Leaders Award, 2013 Congressional Citation, and this year was honored as a young global leader by the World Economic Forum.

-Monica is the daughter of Nobel Peace Prize Laureate Muhammad Yunus, and during a short residency for her recent role as Lauretta in the Opera Santa Barbara performance of Gianni Schicchi, she spoke with impactmania about the influence of her father, and the impact of music in both her own life and those influenced by Sing for Hope.
+Monica is the daughter of Nobel Peace Prize Laureate Muhammad Yunus, and during a short residency for her recent role as Lauretta in the Opera Santa Barbara performance of Gianni Schicchi, she spoke with impactmania about the influence of her father, and the impact of music.

 What’s it like working with Opera Santa Barbara in comparison to other operas you have worked with worldwide?